Hassan282001/Fanuc-Writing-Project/README.md

 # Fanuc-Writing-Project
 ## Introduction
 This project is part of my ENGG4460 (Robotic Systems) lab and covers the control of a Fanuc CR-4iA Collaborative Robotic Arm.
-The objective was to autonomously write a three-letter word to be used in applications like 3D printing and automated writing.

-## Lab Requirements
-Programming the Fanuc CR-4iA Collaborative Robotic Arm to autonomously write an arbitrary three-letter word, consisting of alphabetic characters 'S', 'L', 'O', 'W', 'U', 'B'.
+The objective was to Program the Robot Arm to autonomously write an arbitrary three-letter word, consisting of alphabetic characters 'S', 'L', 'O', 'W', 'U', 'B'.
+This project is to be used in applications like 3D printing and automated writing.
-The robot should store positions, compare values, and execute repeated instructions to complete the writing task.

 ## File Descriptions
 **main.ipynb:** Jupyter notebook with the complete implementation of the robotic arm's control logic, including AI-driven decision-making for writing.